AndrewDanilov/yii2-thumbs/README.md

-Resize and cache images helper
+Resize and cache image widget
 ===========
-Provides helper class for resizing and caching images to use it in views
+Provides widget class for resizing and caching images

 Installation
 ------------